Hemanth-drvk/Caltech101/README.md

 3. Run the notebook to train and evaluate the CNN model.

+4. The runtime usually takes around 60 min - 240 min based on the CPU and GPU architecture if running on Jupyter notebooks offline.

-4. Pull requests are welcome.
+5. Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Note: The path to the 101_ObjectCategories folder can be changed in the load_dataset function.